Kitten on pink blanket

-FeLV transmission most commonly occurs through close, social contact.
-Contact with saliva from infected cats is a primary mode of transmission, because the concentration of virus is high in saliva.
-But virus is also shed in blood, urine, feces, nasal secretions, and milk.
+FeLV transmission most commonly occurs through close social contact.
+Contact with saliva from infected cats is a primary mode of transmission because the concentration of the virus is high in saliva.
+But the virus is also shed in blood, urine, feces, nasal secretions, and milk.
 Sharing food and water dishes, using the same litterbox, mutual grooming, and bite wounds are all possible methods of transmission.
 Infected queens can infect fetuses during pregnancy.
 Infected queens can infect neonates when the babies drink the infected milk.
 Transmission can also happen via blood transfusions or contaminated needles/instruments.

 There are four separate classes of infection: abortive, regressive, latent, and progressive.

-- Regressive infections are those in which viral replication is limited, but a small population of virus infected cells remain.
-These cats are antigen negative, but the virus can be detected in a small percentage of blood cells by polymerase chain reaction (PCR), a type of blood test.
+- Regressive infections are those in which viral replication is limited, but a small population of virus-infected cells remains.
+These cats are antigen-negative, but the virus can be detected in a small percentage of blood cells by polymerase chain reaction (PCR), a type of blood test.
 These cats may go on to eliminate the virus completely.
 These infected cats are not viremic (and therefore not contagious), but may be infectious through blood transfusion.

 Necessary diagnostic tests may include blood chemistry, hematology, radiography, bone marrow aspiration, ophthalmoscopy, and specialized antibody tests.

 There is no effective treatment for the myeloproliferative (bone marrow) form of leukemia.
 Treatment is mainly supportive and may require blood transfusions, prednisone, and anabolic steroids.